my problem with authenticity

 So don’t get caught up in that competition, k?
 You don’t have to stand out more than everyone else in your industry, you just have to stand out to your target audience.

-Your brand is what will help you do that.
+Your brand is what guides you as you do that.